To be attached to and form part of the Canadian Team Penning 2010 (CTCPA) General Rules and Regulations

 The Office of Director shall be automatically vacated:

-- a) if a Director shall resign his office by delivering a written resignation to the Secretary of the Corporation’
+- a) if a Director shall resign their office by delivering a written resignation to the Secretary of the Corporation’

-- b) if he is found by a court to be of unsound mind;
+- b) if they are found by a court to be of unsound mind;

-- c) if at a special General Meeting of members a resolution is passed by 75% of the members present at the meeting that he be removed from office;
+- c) if at a special General Meeting of members a resolution is passed by 75% of the members present at the meeting that they be removed from office;

 - d) on death;